Electric Distribution Rate Review

 Why are Eversource’s rates different for customers in Western MA and Eastern MA?

 While Eversource will be consolidating rate classifications and terms and conditions across the state, rates will continue to be different for general service and street lighting customers in Eastern vs. Western Massachusetts.
-This difference is a result of historical differences between operating companies Western Massachusetts Electric and NSTAR.
+This difference is a result of historical differences between Western Massachusetts Electric and NSTAR.

 How will the rate proposal affect customers enrolled in net metering option?
 How will it impacted new net metering customers?